Service Learning

 Service Hours are a graduation requirement for all Lake Orion High School students earning a diploma.

-- In Order to Receive a Diploma, but not walk at Graduation: All Service Hours, along with a completed reflection for each event, must be submitted in each student’s x2VOL account no later than the last school day of May of your senior year.
+- In Order to Receive a Diploma, but not walk at Graduation: All Service Hours, along with a completed reflection for each event, must be submitted in a student’s x2VOL account by the last school day of May of senior year.

 Requirements for Graduation